hyperledger/indy-hipe/text/0023-diddoc-conventions/README.md

 > Notes
 > For step 1. there are two main situations that an agent will be in prior to preparing a new message.
     >1.
 The agent is responding to a message that has just been received and has the context of the sender key of the previous message.
     >2.
-The agent is creating a new message to a connection and will use the default `IndyAgent` service convention for preparation of a message.
+The agent is creating a new message to a connection and will use the default `DidMessaging` service convention for preparation of a message.
 > With case 1.
-A targeted lookup of the `IndyAgent` service definition could be done to find a service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
+A targeted lookup of the `DidMessaging` service definition could be done to find a service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
 > With case 2.
-The default `IndyAgent` service description would be used by resolving the lowest priority service definition from the connections DID doc*
+The default `DidMessaging` service description would be used by resolving the lowest priority service definition from the connections DID doc*

 ### Example: Domain and DIDDoc